Welcome to today's edition of the Rush 24-7 podcast.

 I think that's how that works.

-Thank you for thank you for your call, Patrick.
+Thank you for your call, Patrick.

-Uh yeah, that's that's the way it was.
+Yeah, that's the way it was.

-You could cram any number of kids.
+You could crab any number of kids.

-They've got they've got free sterilization for college students.
+They've got free sterilization for college students.

 This is part of Obamacare.

-Uh I hadn't I hadn't noticed this.
+I hadn't noticed this.

 There's all kinds of wacky things in Obamacare.

-Um obviously if you've got a medical need for sterilization, like you've got a tumour in the womb or something, and you've got to be sterilized.
+Obviously, if you've got a medical need for sterilization, like you've got a tumor in the womb or something and you've got to be sterilized, that's usually covered by normal health insurance.

-But but but Obamacare is actually setting up a separate sort of express through way of sterilization for uh for college women.
+But Obamacare is actually setting up a separate sort of express through way of sterilization for college women, you know, for all these college women who are revolted by the Republican war on men.

-Uh the best way to avoid that is just be sterilized.
+The best way to avoid that is just be sterilized.

 You won't have to worry about being impregnated by some hideous conservative waging a war on women.

-The justification for this is that uh basically sterilizing uh preventing pregnancy is a health care saving because then that baby doesn't need to be born uh and he won't be clogging up space in the maternity ward, and he won't be having to have all those little shots we give the kids, uh, and then he won't grow up and need a massive supply of uh free government condoms, so it's easier if he's just never born in the first place.
+The justification for this is that basically sterilizing, preventing pregnancy is a healthcare saving because then that baby doesn't need to be born and he won't be clogging up space in the maternity ward and he won't be having to have all those little shots we give the kids and then he won't grow up and need a massive supply of free government condoms.

 You can have a welfare state and you can have a crippled birth rate, but you can't have both.